-Radiation Pollution Control can be done at various levels, including the handling and treatment of radiation waste, the control and mitigation of nuclear accidents, as well as the control and minimization of personal exposure to radiation at an individual level.
+Radiation Pollution can be controlled and prevented at various levels, including the handling and treatment of radiation waste, the control and mitigation of nuclear accidents, as well as the control and minimization of personal exposure to radiation at an individual level.

-Treatment of radiation waste cannot be done through degradation by chemical or biological processes.
+The treatment of radiation waste cannot be done through degradation by chemical or biological processes.
 Additionally, many radioactive materials have very long half-times (time necessary for half of the material to degrade or transform into non-radioactive materials) and thus radiation waste may pose a risk for many years after it was produced.
-Basically, there are only few options for radiation waste treatment involving:
+Basically, there are only a few options for radiation waste treatment involving:

 - Isolation of radiation waste in remote locations such as remote caves or abandoned mines - which may also involve the use of some kind of barriers (shields),

-- When the first two alternatives are not possible, the waste may be diluted till background values are achieved.
+- When the first two alternatives are not possible, the waste may be diluted until background values are achieved.

-Law Enforcement for Radiation Pollution Control – in the U.S., environmental standards designed tom protect human health from radiation are issued by EPA along with guidance for federal agencies related to radiation exposure standards/limits.
-The Nuclear Regulatory Commission (NRC) is the federal agency responsible to implement some of the EPA’s regulation and standards.
+In the U.S., environmental standards designed to protect human health from radiation are issued by EPA (the Environmental Protection Agency), along with guidance for federal agencies related to radiation exposure standards/limits.
+The Nuclear Regulatory Commission (NRC) is the federal agency responsible for implementing some of the EPA’s regulation and standards.
 The Department of Energy (DOE) implements the standards at their facilities.

-At individual levels, there are measures you may take to prevent and/or reduce radiation pollution that may affect you and your family.
-Here are some examples:
+At individual levels, there are measures you may take to prevent and/or reduce radiation pollution that may affect you and your family:

-- Choosing an appropriate location for your home – away from the main radiation pollution sources;
+- Also, a good way of avoiding radiation exposure is to choose an appropriate location for your home, away from the main sources of radiation pollution sources.